dimagi/open-chat-studio/README.md

 Celery can be used to run background tasks.

-**Note:** Celery is needed to get a response from the LLM, so you'll need to run this if you want to test end-to-end conversations.
+**Note:** Celery is required to run in order to get a response from an LLM, so you'll need to run this if you want to test end-to-end conversations.

 You can run it using: